 Founded in 1983, Goodwill – West Texas is a private, non-profit, 501(c)3 organization consisting of 14 retail stores serving a 35 county area.
 As an organization, we empower people, helping them fulfill their potential, improve the lives of their families, and contribute to the growth of our shared communities.

-In collaboration with an extensive network of practical, thoughtful assistance-providers, Goodwill continually strives to broaden its scope of job training and business services in alignment with our core mission of providing opportunities to people with barriers to employment.
-Goodwill-West Texas covers a 35 county territory in West Texas, through 14 retail stores in 10 cities.
+In collaboration with an extensive network of practical, thoughtful assistance-providers, Goodwill – West Texas continually strives to broaden its scope of job training and business services in alignment with our core mission of providing opportunities for people with barriers to employment.

 Goodwill-West Texas is a lot more than a place to donate used household goods and clothing.
 We are not “just a thrift store.”
-Goodwill is really about changing lives and fulfilling our mission, that’s why 87 cents of every dollar earned in our stores goes directly to our mission.
-Each day, we work to “provide opportunities for people with barriers to employment.”
+Goodwill is really about changing lives and fulfilling our mission, that’s why 87 cents of every dollar earned in our stores goes directly to our mission programs that help support our employees and members of the community.
 By donating your new or gently used items, and shopping in our stores, you are helping to fulfill that mission!